qverron/probe_design/README.md

 # Instructions for probe design

-CAUTION: These instructions are only up to date until step 7.
+CAUTION: These instructions are up to date!

 ## Preparation